 20 x 16 inches

 “I come from life” is what my little one would respond to the question, “Where do you come from?”
 He did this between the ages of two, when we arrived in Puerto Rico from New York, to about five or so.
 They say, somewhere along the way, we forget our source.
 My art stems from an endless quest to remember and get back.
 This work is the first in a series exploring a new form of bioluminescence for me.
-Previous projects have explored the bioluminescent waters, or rather the dinoflagellates that makes the waters glow in three different bays in Puerto Rico.
-I have also, since Hurricane María, been exploring the glow of fireflies and the native cucubano.
+Previous projects have explored the bioluminescent waters, or rather the dinoflagellates that makes the waters glow in three different bays in Puerto Rico (In Vieques, Fajardo and Lajas).
+Since Hurricane María I have been exploring the glow of fireflies and the native cucubano.
 This work is inspired by the Puerto Rico Trench, the deepest part of the Atlantic found just 75 miles off the northern coast of Puerto Rico.
 It stretches from the Dominican Republic, running parallel to the northern shores of the Antilles towards the east (“the place where hurricanes enter”).

 Inspiration for this piece and the Rematriation Manifesto arrived in the weeks leading up to the fifth anniversary of our May 15, 2014 rematriation to Puerto Rico.
 Both re-envision our rematriation as a crossing of “sands submerged” at the bottom of the sea, the place of Olokun’s mystery and abundance, the underwater cemetery of our enslaved ancestors.
 Arriving from the North to Puerto Rico, means you cross the trench.
 We usually do this by plane where during the day, shortly before landing, you see the clear demarcation across the water, from dark blue to light, marking the trench.
 The trench becomes a metaphor for the grueling journey back and the struggle to stay given the challenges of colonialism.
 “Rising from the trenches” likens the experience not to living in them within this colony, but to returning from the belly of the beast, the colonizer, seeking refuge in the womb of my ancestral homeland.
 This piece is a celebration of my return.
 A different portrait of different refugees of a different exodus.